kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 This section can be tested in code because it requires simple data mocking and the signals ROS sends to the collection motor and actuators can be intercepted and verified that they sent the proper command.
-In a similar manner, the regolith that should be collected is buried beneath 30cm of BP-1 dirt which needs to be removed.
+In a similar manner, the regolith that should be collected is buried beneath 30cm of BP-1 which needs to be removed.
 The system should dig until the linear actuators indicate they are extended 30cm into the ground.
 The actuators should then stop and the deposition belt run while the excavation belt continues to run to dump all BP-1